gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

      connection over Redis (`6379`) and Sentinel (`26379`) ports.
    - GitLab machines must be able to access these machines and with the same permissions.
-   - Protected them from indiscriminating access from external networks (Internet), to harden the security.
+   - Protect them from access from external networks (Internet), to harden the security.

 1. Download/install Omnibus GitLab using **steps 1 and 2** from